The name CureVac N.V. (CVAC) should be kept on your radar - The Dwinnex

 Ratios:

-To gain a deeper understanding of CVAC’s stock, we examine its different ratios.
+For a deeper understanding of CureVac N.V.’s stock, let’s take a closer look at its various ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 3.60 and its Current Ratio is at 3.60.
 In the meantime, Its Debt-to-Equity ratio is 0.07 whereas as Long-Term Debt/Eq ratio is at 0.06.

 Upgrades & Downgrades